-Chilly water, cool breezes, and slightly-less-oppressive high temperatures: after enjoying the heat of the Caribbean coast for a week, is it any surprise that the prospect of the delightful Pozo Azul and Marinka Falls were calling us to Minca, Colombia?
+Chilly water, cool breezes, and slightly-less-oppressive high temperatures: after enjoying the heat of the Caribbean coast and Tayrona National Park for a week, is it any surprise that the prospect of the delightful Pozo Azul and Marinka Falls were calling us to Minca, Colombia?

 While the town of Minca itself was delightfully charming and the views in the area were beautiful, it was the waterfalls that really caught our eye.

 Here’s our quick guide to two of Minca’s most popular waterfalls: Pozo Azul & Marinka Falls!

 Table of Contents